 c.
 Either the change in the discount or premium on the forward contract is excluded from the assessment of effectiveness and included directly in unrealized gains and losses pursuant to paragraph 22.B. or the change in expected cash flows on the forecasted transaction is based on the forward price for the commodity.

+5. In a cash flow hedge of a group of forecasted transactions, an entity may assume that the timing in which the hedged transactions are expected to occur and the maturity date of the hedging instrument match in accordance with paragraph if those forecasted transactions occur and the derivative matures within the same 31-day period or fiscal month.
+(815-20-25-84A)

-5. However, assessing hedge effectiveness can be more complex.
+6. However, assessing hedge effectiveness can be more complex.
 For example, hedge effectiveness would be reduced by the following circumstances, among others: